TheKeychainKingdom/EZMonitor/README.md

 EZMonitor

 ## Description
-EZMonitor is KDE Plasmoid to connect to a apsystems EZ1 Microinverter and show the power each solar panel is producing.
+EZMonitor is a KDE Plasmoid to connect to a apsystems EZ1 Microinverter and show the power each solar panel is producing.

 ## Badges